openhumanoids/oh-distro/software/models/val_description/edinburgh_mods/README.txt

 2. Compile the urdf:
 cd val_description/robots
-rosrun xacro xacro.py valkyrie_A.xacro -o ../urdf/valkyrie_A.urdf
+rosrun xacro xacro.py valkyrie_A_sim.xacro -o ../urdf/valkyrie_A_sim.urdf

-3. Current you need to insert the following inside the link tag or LeftFoot and RightFoot:
+3. Current you need to insert the following inside the link tag for LeftFoot and RightFoot:
 This is used for the quasi static balance constraint:

     <collision group="heel">